How Divorce Works In Louisiana

 Our lawyers often advise clients about how Louisiana’s community property laws would affect them in the event of divorce.

 In the absence of a prenuptial contract, all community property is to be divided in the event of divorce.
-Our lawyers have litigated the division of community property ranging from sand picked up on a beach, to dogs, to multimillion dollar estates.
-Property you bring into the marriage is separate property and is yours to keep, as long as you have the records to identify the separate property.
+Our lawyers have litigated the division of community property ranging from sand picked up on a beach, to dogs, to multimillion-dollar estates.
+The property you bring into the marriage is separate property and is yours to keep as long as you have the records to identify the separate property.

-Our lawyers are experienced in handling complex property division involving businesses, executive compensation such as stock options, qualified domestic relations orders (QDROs), and other complex property division matters
+Our lawyers are experienced in handling complex property divisions involving businesses, executive compensation such as stock options, qualified domestic relations orders (QDROs) and other complex property division matters.

 Skilled Divorce Attorneys Who Can Help You